NYU-MLDA/OpenABC/README.md

 3. In ```lib``` directory, Nangate15nm.lib file is present.
 This is used for technology mapping post logic minimization.

+4. In ```ptdata``` directory, we have subfolders for each design having zipped pytorch file of the format *designIP_synthesisID_stepID.pt*.
+Also, we kept train-test split csv files for each learning tasks in subdirectories with naming convention *lr_ID*.

-4. In ```statistics``` diretcory, we have two subfolders: ```adp``` and ```finalAig```.
+5. In ```statistics``` diretcory, we have two subfolders: ```adp``` and ```finalAig```.
 In ```adp```, we have csv files for all designs with information about area and delay of final AIG post tech-mapping.
 In ```finalAig```, csv files have information about graph characteristics of final AIGs obtained post optimization.
 Also, there is another file named *synthesisstastistics.pickle* which have all the above information in dictionary format.
 This file is used for labelling purpose in ML pipeline for various tasks.

-5. In ```synScripts``` directory, we have subfolders of each design having 1500 synthesis scripts.
+6. In ```synScripts``` directory, we have subfolders of each design having 1500 synthesis scripts.

 ### Data generation

 	├── datagen
 	│   ├── automation 			      # Scripts for automation (Bulk/parallel runs for synthesis, AIG2Graph conversions etc.)
 	│   │   ├── automate_bulkSynthesis.py         # Shell script for each design to perform 1500 synthesis runs
 	│   │   ├── automate_finalDataCollection.py   # Script file to collect graph statistics, area and delay of final AIG │   │   ├── automate_synbench2Graphml.py      # Shell script file generation to involking andAIG2Graphml.py
 	│   │   └── automate_synthesisScriptGen.py    # Script to generate 1500 synthesis script customized for each design
 	│   └── utilities
 	│       ├── andAIG2Graphml.py		      # Python utility to convert AIG BENCH file to graphml format │       ├── collectAreaAndDelay.py            # Python utility to parse log and collect area and delay numbers │       ├── collectGraphStatistics.py         # Python utility to for computing final AIG statistics │       ├── pickleStatsForML.py               # Pickled file containing labels of all designs (to be used to assign labels in ML pipeline)
 	│       ├── PyGDataAIG.py		      # Python utility to convert synthesized graphml files to pytorch data format │       └── synthID2SeqMapping.py	      # Python utility to annotate synthesis recipe using numerical encoding and dump in pickle form

-	├── synScripts
-	├── library
+1. ```automation``` directory contains python scripts for automating bulk data generation (e.g. synthesis runs, graphml conversion, pytorch data generation etc.). ```utilities``` folder have utility scripts performing various tasks and called from automation scripts.

+2. ```Step 1```: Run *automate_synthesisScriptGen.py* to generate customized synthesis script for 1500 synthesis recipes.
+One can see the template of a synthesis recipe in ```referenceDir```.

+3. ```Step 2```: Run *automate_bultkSynthesis.py* to generate a shell script for a design.
+Run the shell script to perform the synthesis runs.
+Make sure **yosys-abc** is available in **PATH**.

+4. ```Step 3```: Run *automate_synbench2Graphml.py* to generate a shell script for generating graphml files.
+The shell script invokes *andAIG2Graphml.py* using 21 parallel threads processing data of each synthesis runs in sequence.

+5. ```Step 4```: Run *PyGDataAIG.py* to generate pytorch data for each graphml file of the format *designIP_synthesisID_stepID.pt*.

+6. ```Step 5```: Run *collectAreaAndDelay.py* and *collectGraphStatistics.py* to collect information about final AIG's statistics.
+Post that, run *pickleStatsForML.py* which will output *synthesisStatistics.pickle* file.

+7. ```Step 6```: Run *synthID2SeqMapping.py* utility to generate *synthID2Vec.pickle* file containing numerically encoded data of synthesis recipes.